Outcome Questionnaire 45

-The Outcome Questionnaire 45 (OQ-45), created by Gary M Burlingame and Michael J. Lambert at Brigham Young University, is a 45-item multiple-choice self-report inventory used to measure psychotherapy progress in adults patients.
+The Outcome Questionnaire 45 (OQ-45), created by Gary M Burlingame and Michael J. Lambert at Brigham Young University, is a 45-item multiple-choice self-report inventory used to measure psychotherapy progress in adult patients.
 The OQ-45 is currently in its second version (OQ-45.2), which was released in October 2013 by OQ Measures, the company founded by Burlingame and Lambert.

 Clinical use

 The instrument was designed as a brief scale to measure the subjective experience of a person, as well as the way they function in the world.
 Authors intended it to be a low cost instrument with a quick administration time that is sensitive to change across time.
 The inventory is not intended to be used for diagnostic purposes.

 Format

 The OQ-45 contains 45 items.
 Individuals are asked to describe their experiences in the last week, using a multiple choice format.
 This response format is consistent across questions: Never, Rarely, Sometimes, Frequently, and Almost Always.
 The questionnaire was originally developed as a paper version, and was later made available in mobile and web-based formats.